Topics Map > ITS > AV

 VIDEO_COMPUTER

 At this point, you have the capability to project information from a selection of devices.
-The podium computer, present in all of the listed classrooms, the document camera, an HDMI connection, one of our wireless connection options, and in some rooms, a VGA connection.
-All VGA connections are in the process of being removed.
+The podium computer, present in all of the listed classrooms, the document camera, an HDMI connection, or one of our wireless connection options.
+When an input is selected, it will be highlighted in yellow.

 HDMI HDMI source provided by the HDMI cord on the podium.
 By connecting this to a laptop, you will have access to both the projector and the sound controlled throughout the room.